dgaydukov/cert-aws/sa/files/sa.md

 You can also render on-premises websites using DX/VPN.
 You can use email template to invite users to download WorkLink app.
 Internally it uses chromium to render content, so if your website works in chrome, it would work in WorkLink.
 During WorkLink session data isolated in cloud and securely rendered, once session is over, data is destroyed, data-in-transit secured by https.
 It streams representation (image) of web content to browsers that doesn't cache data.
 So it prevents browsers from caching your content.
 It delivers logs via kinesis streams.

+###### Cloud Map
+CM - cloud resource discovery service, you can register any cloud resource (ec2/dynamoDB/s3/sqs/apiGateway) with custom name, and CM constantly check health of such resource.
+You can discover resources in VPC/ECS(if new container tasks up or down - it automatically registers with CM)/EKS(use Kubernetes ExternalDNS connector to integrate eks with CM).
+Previously route53 auto naming support only IP-based resources, CM can support resources based on IP/URL/ARN.
+All route53 auto naming resources automatically upgraded into CM.
+Namespace - logical entity in CM for grouping services and enforce same level of visibility either: public (accessible from internet) or private (accessible from inside VPC only).
+Don't confuse:
+* service - run on infra like ec2/ecs/dynamoDB
+* resource - service may run on 1 resource or be deployed on thousands of them You can query CM over:
+* dns - if your service has IP:port combination
+* http - if you only have IP/URL/ARN
+Health check - you can configure how to run health checks including: type (regular/path-based), optional path to check, number of retry after we consider resource unhealthy.